amaranth-lang/amaranth/docs/guide.rst

     port_oe = Signal()
     m.submodules += IOBufferInstance(port, o=port_o, oe=port_oe)

-In the bidirectional (input/output) configuration, the buffer combiatorially drives a signal :py:`i` by the port, combinatorially drives the port by a value :py:`o` if :py:`oe` is asserted, and does not drive (leaves in a high-impedance state, or tristates) the port otherwise:
+In the bidirectional (input/output) configuration, the buffer combinationally drives a signal :py:`i` by the port, combinationally drives the port by a value :py:`o` if :py:`oe` is asserted, and does not drive (leaves in a high-impedance state, or tristates) the port otherwise:

 .. testcode::